 - If she found activity she mailed the culture to Brown in a Mason jar.

 - Brown extracted the active chemical from the culture and then mailed it to Hazen.

-- Hazen then tested the extract on the two yeasts to see if it killed them.
+- Hazen then tested the extracted chemical on the two yeasts to see if it killed them.
 She also checked to see if the extract was toxic to animals.

 One soil sample collected by Hazen came from the garden (or farm) of a friend named Walter Nourses.
-This sample contained a bacterium which produced a chemical that killed the yeasts yet was apparently safe for animals.
+This sample contained a bacterium that produced a chemical that killed the yeasts yet was apparently safe for animals.
 Hazen named the bacterium Streptomyces noursei, using a species name to honor her friend, and called the active chemical fungicidin.
 Later the two women discovered that the name fungicidin was already used for another chemical, so they renamed their antifungal substance nystatin.
-The name was derived from "New York State".

 Without an efficient mail service and the patient, painstaking, and determined work of Elizabeth Hazen and Rachel Brown, nystatin might never have been discovered.
 The women lacked the relatively sophisticated lab equipment that we have today, as well as computer software, email, and video communication.
 Despite these apparent limitations, their methodical work enabled them to discover nystatin as well as other antimicrobial substances.
 Both women made other valuable contributions to science, but they are best known for their collaborative effort and their discovery of nystatin.